peterwmacd/peterwmacd.github.io/index.md

 ### Post-selection inference
 **(with Dan Kessler and Snigdha Panigrahi, UMich)**

-- Valid post-selection inference with grouped sparsity (submitted to the Journal of Machine Learning Research, pre-print on arXiv).
+- Valid post-selection inference with grouped sparsity (revised for the Journal of Machine Learning Research, pre-print on arXiv).

 ### Multiple testing and false discovery rate (FDR) control
 **(with Kun Liang and Yingli Qin, UWaterloo)**